shardeum/community-missions/README.md

 Visit Shardeum's Discord in the Missions text channel every week.
 The first valid submission wins $250!

+Note: there can be multiple winners if there are multiple submissions that meet all requirements.

 # Submissions Requirements

       -You did not win the last Shardeum Mission